kohryan/isosehat-v3/README.md

 Instead of treating the map as decoration, Isosehat makes it the primary interface.
 Click a location and the app assembles population, hazard, facility, support network, and isochrone evidence into a planning-ready command panel.

 This public repository is also prepared for the **Gen AI APAC Academy hackathon** context, where clarity, reproducibility, and public sharing matter.

+## 🧩 Hackathon Problem Statement

+This project is aligned with the **Gen AI APAC Academy** challenge:

+**AI-Powered Decision Intelligence Platform**
+Build an AI-powered Decision Intelligence Platform that helps individuals, organizations, and communities analyze data, generate insights, predict outcomes, and make better decisions.
+The solution should transform structured and unstructured data into actionable intelligence through AI, analytics, and intelligent automation.

+### Core requirements

+- Ingest and analyze data from multiple sources
+- Enable natural language interaction with data
+- Generate insights, recommendations, forecasts, or alerts
+- Identify patterns, trends, and anomalies
+- Support decision-making through AI-powered assistance
+- Deploy a scalable, real-world application using Google Cloud technologies

+### Goal

+Demonstrate how AI, data analytics, and intelligent automation can help create safer, healthier, more efficient, and more sustainable communities.

+### Use case

+**Healthcare & Community Well-being**
+Enhance healthcare access, wellness monitoring, and community support systems.

+## ✅ Why Isosehat Is A Strong Fit

+Isosehat directly addresses the challenge by turning geospatial health data into actionable decision intelligence:

+- **Multiple data sources in one decision layer**
+  - Population grids, healthcare facilities, hazard layers, support facilities, isochrone templates, and reverse geocoded administrative context are combined into one planning workflow.

+- **Natural language interaction with evidence-backed context**
+  - Vertex AI Gemini interprets structured geospatial signals and returns strategic insight in human-readable language.

+- **Recommendations, forecasts, and alerts**
+  - The platform produces coverage status, planning priorities, facility recommendations, forecast candidates, and resilience-oriented actions.

+- **Pattern and anomaly detection through spatial reasoning**
+  - Isosehat highlights underserved cells, hazard-stacked demand, weak referral access, and brittle service networks.

+- **AI-assisted decision support**
+  - It helps users make better healthcare infrastructure decisions, not just inspect maps.

+- **Google Cloud-native deployment**
+  - The application is deployed as a real, scalable solution on Google Cloud Run and uses Vertex AI Gemini for intelligence generation.

 ## ✨ Live Links